 Do you get angry often?
 Don’t answer this question too quickly!
 Most people don’t think they have anger, but in reality, all humans experience anger to different degrees, in different ways and for different reasons.

-How do you experience the following situations?
+How do you feel in the following situations?

 The above situations involve at least one other person.
 What happens to you when you experience one of the following situations?